"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 He - "No, it really isn't, no, no"

-I don't believe that actually.
-Gaslighting husband and Kit both.
+I don't believe that.
 I truly believe that it should be a hard thing to give up on someone, and never done lightly!

 Me - "But it is very hard to reach that point.
 It is hard to decide when that critical point is reached.
 I mean I saw my husband reach that point with our son - so people do reach that point, of giving up on others, and where that point is depends on their value system, their belief system, so that means it should take a lot of thought - before giving up on someone.

-He - "But I remember in some of our sessions, for quite a long time, for you your husband was worth fighting for because of what had been.
-And you wanted to get back what had been.
-And as I saw it the shift was to become more and more aware of what is - and that what has been, has been, and is no longer"
+Once again he describes his view, he tells me that I wanted to get back what had been.
+And the way out was to become more and more aware of what is - and that what has been, has been, and is no longer...

-I wondered at the time if he wanted me to see that he is better than my husband.
-I thought it could just be a male thing - that my husband offended him as a man - but either way it was a part of my questioning and wondering about Kit, did he have feelings for me?
+And I even wondered at the time if he wanted me to see that he is better than my husband?
+I thought it could just be a male thing - that my husband offended him as a man - but either way it was a part of my questioning and wondering about Kit, wondering if he had feelings for me?

 Me - "I can feel the energy in you about that - that version.
 Um, no... people work stuff out, things change, things can get recreated.
 It is whether people are willing to re-create, no not re-create, to create, or whether it is about destruction due to despair.
 I see that as the difference.
 He had reached the point of despair, he felt that there was no point, and whatever winds of change, whichever way his life was going, he felt that he needed to be doing something else.